 Later, it expanded to have a reading room and lending library giving sanctuary to escaped slaves, and – in some cases – saving their lives.

-While no longer open, that leaves Marcus Books to take the top spot for the oldest bookstore remaining open that specializes in African-American literature, history, and culture.
+While Ruggles’ bookshop is no longer open, that leaves Marcus Books to take the top spot for the oldest bookstore remaining open that specializes in African-American literature, history, and culture.

 4. Sturgis Library

 And though not exactly a bookstore, what is the oldest library in the US?
-Well, there are a few options: the Sturgis Library in Barnstable, Massachusetts is the “oldest building housing a public library in the United States” with the building being constructed in 1644!
+The Sturgis Library in Barnstable county, Massachusetts is the “oldest building housing a public library in the United States with the building being constructed in 1644!

 5. Darby Free Library